Brooke Smith

 Director, Science and Society

-Brooke’s career has been built around her interest in the societal context, relevance and connections of science.
+Brooke’s career has been built around her interest in the societal context, relevance and connections of science, from environmental science to basic science.
 Her expertise and experiences are rooted in science, science communication, public engagement of science, public policy, science journalism and organizational leadership and development.
 Prior to joining the foundation in 2018, Brooke served as the inaugural Executive Director of COMPASS, a leading nonprofit organization dedicated to empowering scientists to be effective communicators and to engage in the public discourse about the environment.
 She has worked as a university-based communication professional for multi-campus scientific initiatives, as a consultant to foundations and nonprofits, and with and for the federal government.

 She frequently writes and speaks about the state and future of the how to support the relationship between science and publics.
-Examples include “The Civic Science Imperative” published in the Stanford Social Innovation Review, the chapter “Science Communication in the United States, It’s Complicated” in the international volume of the history of science communication titled, “The Emergence of Modern Science Communication,” and a contributed chapter, “A Metro for Science Engagement: Building and Infrastructure to Support Scientists’ Communication and Engagement,” published in “Science Communication Theory and Best Practices.”
+Examples include “The Civic Science Imperative” published in the Stanford Social Innovation Review (2018), the chapter “Science Communication in the United States, It’s Complicated” in the international volume of the history of science communication titled Communicating Science: A Global Perspective (Australia National University Press, 2020) and contributed chapter, “A Metro for Science Engagement: Building and Infrastructure to Support Scientists’ Communication and Engagement,” published in Science Communication Theory and Best Practices (Routledge, 2020), and an upcoming chapter entitled “The Future of Broader Impacts of Science: Inside and Outside of the National Science Foundation” in the Handbook of Broader Impacts (Michigan State Press, in press, planned for 2026).
 Brooke has also written numerous blogs, given keynote talks, and participated on panels about engaging publics in research design, processes, and application.

 Brooke’s executive leadership and deep knowledge of nonprofits, philanthropy and governance issues have led to her service on national and local boards.
 She currently serves on the Center for Media Engagement Board at U.T.
 Austin’s Moody College of Communication.
 Previous board positions include the National Caucus for Environmental Legislators and the Surfrider Foundation.
 She has been a Donella Meadows Leadership Fellow, courtesy faculty at Oregon State University, and a member of the National Academy of Sciences’ Roundtable on the Public Interfaces of Life Sciences.
 Brooke has served on advisory boards, including the National Academy of Sciences’ LabX, and has been a judge for international science engagement efforts, such as Falling Walls Engage and the Silbersalz International Science and Media Festival.